You just need to get used to it!

 A common scene involves a character (often a Cloud Cuckoolander

-) downing an entire Gargle Blaster
+) downing an entire Gargle Blaster and suffering no

 ill effects, causing everyone else in the room to be thoroughly confused.
 Someone else tries it, because obviously it must be weaker than it's supposed to be, and ends up with the usual effects.